liyincode/design-verse/README.md

 > **Note**:
 > - All webpages in this showcase were generated in a single context conversation, so they share similar structure and content patterns.
-> - Based on testing, Claude 3.7 produces better results compared to other versions.
+> - Based on testing, Claude 3.7, DeepSeek-V3, Gemini 2.5Pro produces better results compared to other versions.

 ## Included Design Styles